Amy Winehouse in Camden, London

 myminifactory

 This is a statue of Amy Winehouse.
-Winehouse (1983–2011) was a British singer and songwriter who had become strongly associated with Camden Town until her death in 2011.
-Winehouse died at her nearby Camden Square home of alcohol poisoning on 23 July 2011.
-The statue depicts Winehouse with her hand on her hip, wearing high heels, and with her signature beehive hairstyle.
-The singer's statue also wears a Star of David necklace and on the day of the unveiling had a real red rose in her hair.
-The charcoal grey work was created by the British sculptor Scott Eaton, who said that it had been designed to convey Winehouse's "attitude and strength, but also give subtle hints of insecurity".
-Scott Eaton had gained the commission after showing his ideas to Winehouse's father.
-The sculpture was not meant to reflect a particular picture or outfit but it was intended to capture an amalgamation of her appearances.
-The sculptor drew attention to the position of her arms where one hand rests on her hip and the other holds the edge of her skirt.
-Small details like this and the way the figure's foot turns inwards were intended to give a "personality" to the statue.
+Amy Winehouse, a British singer and songwriter from 1983 until her death in 2011, had become deeply connected with Camden Town.
+She died at her home on Camden Square due to alcohol poisoning on July 23, 2011.
+The statue shows Winehouse standing with her hand resting on her hip, wearing high heels, and sporting her signature beehive hairstyle.
+Her singer's statue also wears a Star of David necklace and had a real red rose in her hair on the day of the unveiling.
+British sculptor Scott Eaton created the charcoal grey work that was designed to convey Winehouse's attitude and strength while subtly hinting at insecurity.
+Scott Eaton secured the commission after showing his ideas to Amy Winehouse's father.
+The sculpture was not intended to replicate a particular picture or outfit but rather capture an amalgamation of her appearances.
+Eaton drew attention to the position of her arms, where one hand rests on her hip and the other holds the edge of her skirt.
+Details like this and the way the figure's foot turns inwards give the statue a personality.

 Download Model from myminifactory